 Once you have clear value propositions designed, work on positioning and supporting them in the Business Model Canvas.

-The Value Proposition Canvas nominally interfaces with all other maps, because Value Props should be present throughout your offering; integrated with the purpose of your team; and always in mind when contextualizing your business.
+The Value Proposition Canvas effectively interfaces with all other maps, because Value Props should be present throughout your offering; integrated with the purpose of your team; and always in mind when contextualizing your business.